Vaghasiya-Dev/Flipkart-grid-6.0-round-2/README.md

 # Fresh-Rotten-Fruits-Predictor

---this is a final project assignment-- <br/>
-We create a Tensorflow model to predict the fresh and rotten fruits.
+I create a Tensorflow model to predict the fresh and rotten fruits.
 By doing so, we hope we can easily separate fresh and rotten fruits from fruit images.

 ## Project Structure
 ```bash